 8.1 Aprimo will defend or settle any suit brought by a third party against the Customer alleging that the System infringes any third party patent, copyright and/or trade secret rights (“IPR Claim”) and Aprimo shall indemnify Customer for damages awarded as a result of such IPR Claim.

-8.3 The indemnity at Clause 8.1 will not apply to any infringement arising from: (a) any modification of the System made by any party other than Aprimo; (b) a modification or enhancement to the System pursuant to designs provided by Customer; (c) the combination, operation or use by Customer of the System with any equipment or devices not supplied by Aprimo to the extent the claim would have been avoided if the System were not used in such combination.
+8.3 The indemnity at Clause 8.1 will not apply to any infringement arising from: (a) any modification of the System made by any party other than Aprimo; (b) a modification or enhancement to the System pursuant to designs provided by Customer; (c) the combination, operation or use by Customer of the System with any equipment, software, or devices not supplied by Aprimo to the extent the claim would have been avoided if the System were not used in such combination.

 8.4 If the System is held to infringe, or in Aprimo’s opinion the System is likely to be held to infringe any Intellectual Property Rights of a third party, Aprimo may at its sole discretion and expense, either: (a) secure the right for Customer to continue use of the infringing System; (b) replace or modify the infringing System to make it non infringing, provided such replacement or modified system contains substantially similar functionality; or (c) terminate the licenses to the infringing System granted hereunder.
 If Aprimo elects to terminate the licenses under (c), as Customer’s sole and exclusive remedy, Aprimo shall refund to Customer any prepaid, unused license fees for the infringing System indicated on the related Order Form.